Reliable crop year after year

 Estimated time to best yields: 28-32 months (16-20 months for premium bareroot plant).

 We supply established, healthy 1-year old bareroot pre-pruned plants which will quickly establish once planted.
+Upgrade to our premium 2 year old roots for a more mature plant that will produce optimum crops in a shorter period.

 Keep whitecurrant plants well watered during dry periods, particularly as the fruits are developing.
 Netting the bushes will help to protect the currants from birds.
 Whitecurrants can be harvested from July.